Office of Communications

 Two – three months before the event

-- Fill out the new communication request to start the process of creating a promotion schedule.
+- Contact Elizabeth to start the process of creating a promotion schedule.

 - Schedule “save the date” communications